 - Neo-Latin literature (including studies in the Classical Tradition and the History of Scholarship)

 - Polemicists, pamphlets and print culture of the French Wars of Religion

 - Women and belief

-Ingrid De Smet has covered a variety of administrative roles related to French Studies, including that of Year Abroad officer, Director of Graduate Studies, and Acting Exams Officer (French, second- and final-year).
-She currently serves as Director of Research (French).
+Ingrid De Smet has covered a variety of administrative roles related to French Studies, including that of Year Abroad officer, Director of Graduate Studies, Acting Exams Officer (French, second- and final-year), and Director of Research (French).

 lic PGDip (Leuven), PhD (Cambridge), DLitt (Warwick)